FlussoBV/openedge-fwebh/coding-standards.md

 ### from
 Classes are searched for first in the `propath` and then in the assemblies (if applicable).
 Compiling sources can be a lot quicker if .NET using's are post fixed with `from assembly.`.
 This way the compiler can skip searching the propath.
-Tip: don't use .NET classes, it wil bite you somewhere along the line.
+Tip: avoid using .NET classes, although sometimes there are good use cases.

 Remove `from propath`, it just clutters your source without benefits.